jeanarose/employee-tracker/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ## Tests
+Interested in testing Employee Tracker?

+Check to see that all of the `add` functions work as expected:
+- When you add an employee, the employee is added to the list of employees as the last ID.
+- When you add a role, the role is added to the list of roles as the last ID.
+- When you add a department, the department is added to the list of departments as the last ID.
+If the department already exists, a message is shown letting the user know that the department already exists.

 ## Questions
 If you have any questions, you can contact me at jr.mathis608@gmail.com.